chargebee/chargebee-react-native/README.md

 #### Buy or Subscribe Product

-Pass the product and customer identifier to the following function when your customer chooses the product to purchase.
+Pass the product and customer to the following function when your customer chooses the product to purchase.

-`customerId` -  **Optional parameter**.
-Although this is an optional parameter, we recommend passing customerId if it is available before user subscribes on your App.
-Passing this parameter ensures that customerId in your database matches with the customerId in Chargebee.
+`id` -  **Optional parameter**.
+Although this is an optional parameter, we recommend passing it if available, before user subscribes on your App.
+Passing this parameter ensures that customer id in your database matches with that in Chargebee.
-In case this parameter is not passed, then the **customerId** will be the same as the **SubscriptionId** created in Chargebee.
+In case this parameter is not passed, then the **id** will be the same as the **SubscriptionId** created in Chargebee.

+`firstName` -  **Optional parameter**.
+Contains First name of customer.

+`lastName` -  **Optional parameter**.
+Contains Last name of customer.

+`email` -  **Optional parameter**.
+Contains email of customer.

 ```ts
 import Chargebee, { Purchase, Customer } from '@chargebee/react-native-chargebee';